SvenHerbers/XIAM-2NQ/README.md

 | `Fxy12,Fxy34,Fyz12,Fyz34,Fxz12,Fxz34` | `Pickett type Coriolis coupling parameters for coupling between states 1&2 and 3&4.
 Should not be mixed with Wilson type at the moment, due to a likely phase inconsistency` |

 ## Update Notes

+  XIAM-2NQ v0.34c - Sven Herbers, 01-February-2026
+  - Fixed an error in the implementation of `mk3`,`m3k`,`Dpi4`, and `Dpi6` in cases  where gamma≠0.
+  - `mk3`,`m3k`,`Dpi4`,`Dpi6` moved to Hii for consistency.
+This change also affects their definition and value in fitting procedures compared to earlier versions.

   XIAM-2NQ v0.34b - Sven Herbers, 31-January-2026
   - General code clean-up.
   - Renamed parameters for consistency: `DFm2` to `Fm2`, `mkD` to `mk-`.